Baptisms at St John’s, Newcastle

 In the baptism service, we need parents and godparents to commit to being people of faith who will support their child to grow in their own faith.
 This is why godparents must themselves be baptised!
 And we really encourage you to choose godparents who are good examples of faith in their lives.

 During the service, we express that faith by using the ancient words of the Apostle’s Creed.
 There’s an explanation of the Apostle’s Creed here.
 If you are unsure about this aspect of the service, we’d be very happy to discuss it with you!
 Please get in touch through the form on this page.

 Will baptism make my child Anglican / Catholic / something else?

 Baptism is the start of the journey for a child.
 Where they end up will depend on the way that their parents raise them.
 By itself, Baptism doesn’t make anyone Anglican, Catholic, Orthodox or anything else.
 Baptism is about joining a person to Jesus Christ, not about joining someone to any particular brand of church.
-When a child is baptised before they are old enough to speak about their faith, they will be expected to speak of their own faith later in life and choose their own church membership.
+When a child is baptised before they are old enough to speak about their faith, they can make their own faith decisions later in life and choose their own church membership.

 How do I book a baptism at St John’s Anglican Church, Newcastle?

 To organise a baptism at St John’s, you will need to either fill in the contact form on this page or call us on 02 4927 5399.
 The best days to call are generally Monday to Thursday each week.
 A meeting will be organised with you and Rev. Kimberly.

 Please read the information above and contact us with:

 - what date you would like the baptism to be, and